nthalt/llm-project/README.md

     pip install -r requirements.txt
     ```

 4. **Create a file named .env in the project root and add your PostgreSQL database connection details.
-Use .env.example as a reference.
-Scrapy database name is provided for convenience**
+Use .env.example as a reference.**

     ```bash
     cp .env.example .env